-Commercial General Liability Insurance protects you from financial loss should a customer, visitor, or a trespasser become injured [Bodily Injury] or their property is damaged [Property Damage] in relation to your operations, and they make a claim or file a lawsuit against you for damages.
+When you have Commercial General Liability Insurance, you are protected from financial loss if a visitor, customer, or trespasser is injured or their property is damaged due to your operation.

 If well managed, the tractor-drawn ride risk ranks moderate to moderately high.
 Premium rates reflect the level of exposure.
 The greatest concern is the potential for several people to be injured in a collision or the overturn of a wagon or trolley.
 Another risk concern is that rides are often given in high traffic areas and/or on public streets where pedestrians of all ages or other vehicles may come in contact with or affect the management of a ride.
 The risk is moderated by sound management, design suitability and maintenance of vehicles and tractors, and the adherence to common sense risk reduction practices.

 The General Liability Policy includes specified maximum limits or amounts of liability insurance for: